NextFTC/NextFTC-Docs/src/guide/subsystems/flywheel.md

 The last step when you create a Subsystem is to create the commands you'll be using.
 This process varies with each subsystem.
-Here, we'll create three commands that each move the lift to a different height: `toLow`,
+Here, we'll create two commands.
-`toMiddle`, and `toHigh`.

-To control our motor's position, we will be using the `RunToPosition` command.
+To control our motor's position, we will be using the `RunToVelocity` command.

 Let's create our first `RunToVelocity` command.